 The government has administrative remedies available to it in cases that have resulted in FCA violations.
-Penalties include civil penalties of no less than \$5,500 and no more than \$23,331 per false claim as adjusted for inflation and type of claim, plus up to three times the amount of damages and civil monetary penalties of up to \$50,000 per claim.

-If there is a recovery in the case brought under the FCA, the person suing (relator) may receive a percentage of the recovery against the party that had responsibility for the false claim.
+Penalties include civil penalties of no less than \$5,500 and no more than \$23,331 per false claim as adjusted for inflation and type of claim, plus up to three times the amount of damages and civil monetary penalties of up to \$50,000 per claim. the FCA, the person suing (relator) may receive a percentage of the recovery against the party that had responsibility for the false claim.
 For the party that had responsibility for the false claim, the government may, among other things, seek to exclude it from future participation in Federal healthcare programs.
 In addition, there also criminal penalties that may apply to individuals and companies that are convicted of an offense under the FCA.